 If your site has a country-coded top-level domain (such as .ie) it is already associated with a geographic region (in this example, Ireland).
 In this case, you won't be able to specify a geographic location.

 - From the International Targeting section, choose the Country tab.

 - Check the Geographic target checkbox and choose your country target.

 If you want to ensure that your site is not associated with any country or region, select Unlisted in the drop-down list.

-If no information is entered in Webmaster Tools, we'll rely largely on the site's country domain (such as .ca, .de).
+If no information is entered in Search Console, we'll rely largely on the site's country domain (such as .ca, .de).
 If you use an international domain (.com, .org, .eu), we'll rely on several signals, including IP address, location information on the page, links to the page, and any relevant information from Google My Business.
 If you change hosting provider for a country domain, there should be no impact.
-If you change the hosting provider of an international domain to a provider in another country, we recommend using Webmaster Tools to tell us which country your site should be associated with.
+If you change the hosting provider of an international domain to a provider in another country, we recommend using Search Console to tell us which country your site should be associated with.